awsdocs/aws-systems-manager-user-guide/doc_source/patch-manager-how-it-works-linux-rules.md

 On Debian Server, the patch baseline service offers filtering on the *Priority* and *Section *fields\.
 These fields are typically present for all Debian Server packages\.
 To determine whether a patch is selected by the patch baseline, Patch Manager does the following:

 1. On Debian Server systems, the equivalent of `sudo apt-get update` is run to refresh the list of available packages\.
-Repos are not configured and the data is pulled from repos configured in a `sources` list\.
+Repos aren't configured and the data is pulled from repos configured in a `sources` list\.
 **Important**
 On Debian Server 8 only: Because Debian Server 8\.\* operating systems refer to an obsolete package repository \(`jessie-backports`\), Patch Manager performs the following additional steps to ensure that patching operations succeed:
 On your instance, the reference to the `jessie-backports` repository is commented out from the source location list \(`/etc/apt/sources.list.d/jessie-backports`\)\.
 As a result, no attempt is made to download patches from that location\.